odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 Review everything and click on `create`.

-Go back to the ECS page, select Task Definitions and we should see our new task with a status of ACTIVE.
+Go to the ECS page, select Task Definitions and we should see our new task with a status of ACTIVE.

 ![image](https://user-images.githubusercontent.com/87687468/235849100-2865c98a-77fd-45f9-8d49-5c9acac0f5e9.png)